camillemarini/substra/references/cli.md

 Options:
   --config PATH   Config path (default ~/.substra).
   --profile TEXT  Profile name to use.
-  --user PATH     User file path to use (default ~/.substra-user).
+  --user FILE     User file path to use (default ~/.substra-user).
   --help          Show this message and exit.
 ```